 Her other published nonfiction books are The Gypsies: Wanderers in Time, 1969, Meredith Press and Twenty-Seven Dollars and a Dream – How Muhammad Yunus Changed the World and What It Cost Him, 2013, Emerson Books.

-The mother of four sons, she is focused on creating a new understanding of possibilities for living into old age.
-Dr. Esty, eighty-six, lives in a retirement community outside of Boston.
+The mother of four sons, she is focused on creating a new understanding of possibilities for living well as you age.
+Dr. Esty, eighty-eight, lives in a retirement community outside of Boston.

 Author Katharine Esty and her son Dan